MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionattributestringremoved.md

 ---
 title: MediaCollectionAttributeStringRemoved Event of the AxWindowsMediaPlayer Object
-description: The MediaCollectionAttributeStringRemoved event occurs when an attribute value is removed from the library. ms.assetid: '2f264416-0bc5-41d0-8863-32c284393082'
+description: The MediaCollectionAttributeStringRemoved event occurs when an attribute value is removed from the library. ms.assetid: 2f264416-0bc5-41d0-8863-32c284393082
+keywords:
-keywords: ["MediaCollectionAttributeStringRemoved Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- MediaCollectionAttributeStringRemoved Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: